Websites & Web Dev

 Contractor Website Examples: What the Best Ones Do

 Strong contractor website examples share a recognizable pattern rather than a particular look.
 They load in under a second on mobile, put a phone number and quote path above the fold, prove trust with real project photos and reviews, give each town and service its own genuine page, and ship LocalBusiness, Service, and FAQ schema.
-The visual style varies; the underlying structure — fast, local, conversion-focused, and well-marked-up — is what separates a website that books jobs from one that just exists.
+Four Built With Dias production builds show the pattern across trades: McDonald Tree Service (mcdonaldtree.com, Billerica MA, Lighthouse 100, 0.6s load, 2025), McDumpsters Disposal (mcdumpstersdisposal.com, Billerica MA, Lighthouse 99, 0.7s load, 2025), Statement Junk Removal (statementjunkremoval.com, Billerica MA, Lighthouse 99, 0.7s load, 2026), and EMI Irrigation (irrigationemi.com, Billerica MA, Lighthouse 98, 0.8s load, 71 service towns, 2026).
+The visual style varies by trade; the underlying structure — fast, local, conversion-focused, and well-marked-up — is what every one of them shares.

 What the best examples have in common